giacomotampella/Thoughts/school_covid_en.md

 The discipline in question is history.

-"History is useful, it helps not to repeat the same mistakes made in the past.", Well, then use it.
+> "History is useful, it helps not to repeat the same mistakes made in the past.".

+Well, then use it.

 A very simple thing I understand.
 Although man evolves, and makes his available means (technology) evolve, a pandemic remains a pandemic.
 And it too evolves.